Reginald Sackville, 7th Earl De La Warr: Background

 Sackville was the third son of George Sackville-West, 5th Earl De La Warr, and Lady Elizabeth Sackville, Baroness Buckhurst in her own right, daughter and heiress of John Sackville, 3rd Duke of Dorset.
 He was the brother of George West, Viscount Cantelupe, Charles Sackville-West, 6th Earl De La Warr, Elizabeth Russell, Duchess of Bedford, Mortimer Sackville-West, 1st Baron Sackville, and Lionel Sackville-West, 2nd Baron Sackville.
 Born Reginald West, he assumed in 1843 by Royal licence the additional surname of Sackville, and (by royal licence) on 24 April 1871 the surname of Sackville only.

 Public life

 Sackville succeeded his mother as Baron Buckhurst in 1870 according to a special remainder in the letters patent (the intention was that the barony of Buckhurst should always be separate from the earldom of De La Warr).
 Three years later he succeeded in the earldom after his elder brother Charles died by suicide.
 His younger brother Mortimer then claimed the barony of Buckhurst.
 However, Mortimer's claim was rejected by the House of Lords.

 Lord De La Warr was an active member of the House of Lords.
+Concerned with the growing number of railroad accidents and casualties due to safety measures not being regulated by the government, but rather left up to the different railroad companies to ensure the safety of their passengers without much regulation.
+Therefore in 1873 he introduced a Bill to the House of Lords which would have made block signaling mandatory on all railroad lines.
+He was however voted down.